jasonbayton/11ty/_src/android/android-enterprise-faq/install-uninstall-blocked.md

   parent: 'Android Enterprise FAQ'
   order: 21000
 ---

+There are many reasons an application may not be able to install on a device, from compatibility to environmental issues, but this document focuses on policy-induced issues.

 Devices managed using Android Enterprise may restrict the ability to install or uninstall applications.

 **What causes this restriction?**